-Going on 15 years, JFF has convened the Postsecondary State Network (PSN) to advance policies and practices that accelerate community college completion and advancement in the labor market.
+Going on 15 years, JFF has convened the Postsecondary Network (PSN) to advance policies and practices that accelerate community college completion and attainment of credentials with value in the labor market.
+The PSN includes the 16-state Student Success Center Network, state community college systems and associations, community colleges, and others providing postsecondary education and training.

-States in the PSN, along with several other postsecondary leaders and policy, research, and advocacy organizations, now embrace guided pathways as a coherent approach to achieving the institutional transformation needed to improve student outcomes.
+Since 2012, organizations in the PSN, along with other postsecondary leaders and policy, research, and advocacy organizations, have embraced guided pathways as a coherent approach to achieving the institutional transformation needed to improve student outcomes.
 As a founding partner of The Pathways Collaborative, JFF works with other leading organizations to accelerate implementation of guided pathways at hundreds of community colleges in states across the nation.

-The PSN is a major hub of activity for scaling guided pathways.
-JFF provides a comprehensive suite of services, including management tools and templates, to help key state actors create the policy conditions and statewide infrastructure needed for community colleges to implement evidence-based, institution-wide innovations.
+The Network is a major hub of activity for scaling guided pathways and community college reforms.
+JFF provides a comprehensive suite of services for key actors at the state and local levels.
+Working with state actors, we create the policy conditions and statewide infrastructure needed for community colleges and their partners to implement evidence-based, institution-wide innovations.
+At the local level, we help postsecondary organizations adopt innovations and build the partnerships needed to address systemic inequities and create greater economic mobility for learners across their communities.

 Erica Orians, Executive Director, Michigan Center for Student Success